Louvre's Exhibit Devoted To Lists

 BEARDSLEY: Duwan Ramos(ph) a visiting art student from Puerto Rico, says memory is his list.
 Ramos says he carries around in his mind the places he's gone and the people he's known.

-Mr. DUWAN RAMOS (Student): It's kind of a circle.
+DUWAN RAMOS: It's kind of a circle.
 It never ends.
 Your list just refreshes itself and you take some things out and you put some things in.
 But it's always the same thing.
 It never ends.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.